canibanoglu/tango_with_django_book/chapters/css_intro.rst

 .. note:: For more information on how colours are coded with hexadecimal, check out `this thorough tutorial <http://www.quackit.com/css/css_color_codes.cfm>`_.

 .. warning:: As you may have noticed, CSS uses American/International English to spell words.
 As such, there are a few words which are spelt slightly differently compared to their British counterparts, like ``color`` and ``center``.
 If you have grown up in Great Britain, double check your spelling and be prepared to spell it the *wrong way!* Hah!

-Applying colours to your elements is a straightforward process.
-The property that you use depends on the aspect of the element you wish to change!
-The following subsections explain the relevant properties and how to apply them.

 .. _css-course-colours-text-label: